eventuate-examples/eventuate-examples-java-customers-and-orders/README.md

 [Eventuate](http://eventuate.io/) is a application platform for writing transaction microservices.
 It provides a simple yet powerful event-driven programming model that is based on event sourcing and Command Query Responsibility Segregation (CQRS).
 Eventuate solves the distributed data management problems inherent in a microservice architecture.
-It consists of a scalable, distributed event store server and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.
+It consists of a scalable, distributed event store and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.
 [Learn more.](http://eventuate.io/)

-# Signing up for Eventuate

-To run the application you need credentials for the Eventuate platform.
-You can get them by [signing up here](https://signup.eventuate.io/).
+There are two different versions of Eventuate:

+* [Eventuate SaaS server](http://eventuate.io/usingeventuate.html) - this is a full featured event store that is hosted on AWS
+* [Eventuate Local](http://eventuate.io/usingeventuate.html) - an open-source event store that is built using MySQL and Kafka

-# Building the application
+# Building and running the application.

-This application is written using Java 8.
-You can then build the application using this Gradle command:
+This is a Java 8, Gradle project.
+However, you do not need to install Gradle since it will be downloaded automatically.
+You just need to have Java 8 installed.

+The details of how to build and run the services depend slightly on whether you are using Eventuate SaaS or Eventuate Local.

+## Building and running using Eventuate SaaS

+First, must [sign up to get your credentials](https://signup.eventuate.io/) in order to get free access to the SaaS version.

+Next, build the application:

 ```
 ./gradlew assemble
 ```

-Note: to use Gradle you just need to have JDK 8 in your path.
-You do not need to install Gradle.

-# Running

-Now that you built the application you can run it using this command:
+Next, you can launch the application using [Docker Compose](https://docs.docker.com/compose/)

 ```
 docker-compose up -d
 ```

-# Using the application

-Once the application is running you can visit the following URLs to create customers, create orders, and view the order history:
+Finally, you can use the Swagger UI provided by the services to create customers and orders, and view the order history:

 * `http://${DOCKER_HOST_IP?}:8081/swagger-ui.html` - Create a customer
 * `http://${DOCKER_HOST_IP?}:8083/swagger-ui.html` - Create an order